-- 61% of homeless people are migrants, but just 14% of Madrid population are migrants.
+- Migrants account for 61% of homeless people in Madrid, but account for just 14% of Madrid’s population.

 Mohammed (not his real name) is from Algeria.
 He jumped the fence in Melilla six years ago and still doesn’t have documents.
 He makes a living by selling second-hand clothes in El Rastro, which he stores in a second tent.
 He offered to show me around his home, which is where he moved to a month ago from the Cañada Real.

 Here’s my kitchen, my chill out space, my bedroom and my closet.
 I put my shoes over here, and this is where I pray.

 The town hall claims that around just 10% of the residents of the homeless camp are actually homeless.
 Speaking to the residents there, they believe homeless people make up the majority of the camp’s residents.

 All seven people I spoke to in the camp were homeless and activists.
 They were not activists that had chosen to be homeless alongside “real homeless” people.
 They were homeless, united by a campaign to put an end to homelessness.